By Beverly Owens, 2021-22 Kenan Fellow

 She stated, “Conserving Carolina is deeply committed to educating the public about our mission and the significance of our work.
 The hands-on experience of sharing our efforts in conserving natural resources and enhancing habitats that support our native ecosystem provides real-world, impactful learning experiences that educators can bring back to the classroom and impart to their students.”

 ABOUT THE AUTHOR

 Beverly Owens, a 2021-22 Kenan Fellow, teaches 11th-grade chemistry at Cleveland Early College High School in Cleveland County Schools.
-She is a recipient of the 2019 Burroughs Wellcome Fund Career Award for Science and Mathematics Teachers, a Fulbright Scholar, a Nat Geo Certified Educator and a North Carolina Earth Science Teacher of the Year.
+She received the 2019 Burroughs Wellcome Fund Career Award for Science and Mathematics Teachers, a Fulbright Scholar, a Nat Geo Certified Educator, and a North Carolina Earth Science Teacher of the Year.